Tzi Ma biography

 While addressing General Shang, who's the leader of the Chinese military and known worldwide, he said he "is respected and feared" but also "not the typical bad guy."

-Tzi, who admitted to AsiaSociety.org that he has "always been very vocal" about his opinions and that he's "been known to storm out" of auditions and "say some choice words that people didn't appreciate," is also scheduled to appear in the action film Lowlifes (2017).
+Tzi, who admitted to AsiaSociety.org that he has "always been very vocal" about his opinions and that he's "been known to storm out" of auditions and "say some choice words that people didn't appreciate," also appeared in the action film Lowlifes (2017) and the Canadian film Meditation Park (2018).

 The first of eight children, Tzi is fluent in English, Cantonese and Mandarin, and has been married to actress Christina Ma since 1994.